zalando/skipper/docs/kubernetes/ingress-usage.md

 To have 2 routes with different `Host` headers serving the same backends, you have to specify 2 entries in the rules section, as kubernetes defined the ingress spec.
+This is often used in cases of migrations from one domain to another one or migrations to or from bare metal datacenters to cloud providers or inter cloud or intra cloud providers migrations.
+Examples are AWS account migration, AWS to GCP migration, GCP to bare metal migration or bare metal to Alibaba Cloud migration.

     apiVersion: extensions/v1beta1
     kind: Ingress